pikvm/pikvm/docs/msd.md

         [root@pikvm ~]# losetup -d $loop
         [root@pikvm ~]# chmod 666 /var/lib/kvmd/msd/*.img
         ```

-    2a.
-You may need to toggle this setting: PiKVM System Menu -> Connect main usb to server to off, then back to on to get this to work correctly

     3. Remount internal storage back to safe read-only mode:

         ```console
         [root@pikvm ~]# kvmd-helper-otgmsd-remount ro
         ```
+!!! note
+    For V2 you will need to reboot your target system
+    For v3/v4 you will need to toggle the OTG usb, System Menu -> Connect Main USB to server off then on

 ??? example "Step by step: Creating an image on a local macOS"

     1. Open `Disk Utility`.